peffis/dawn/README.md

    application:set_env(dawn, available_for_processing, true)
    ```
    So the dawn application does not need to run on nodes that are only
    computing on behalf of others.
+Only the environment variable needs
+   to be set there when the node joins the cluster.

 2. If you are using a .app.src you should add it to the applications list
    ```